expo/expo/docs/versions/v19.0.0/sdk/video.md

   A boolean which, if set to `true`, will display an image (whose source is set via the prop `posterSource`) while the video is loading.

-The `callback`, `onReadyForDisplay`, and `onIOSFullscreenUpdate` props pass information of the state of the `Video` component.
-The `onLoadStart`, `onLoad`, and `onError` props are also provided for backwards compatibility with `Image`.
+The `onPlaybackStatusUpdate`, `onReadyForDisplay`, and `onIOSFullscreenUpdate` props pass information of the state of the `Video` component.
+The `onLoadStart`, `onLoad`, and `onError` props are also provided for backwards compatibility with `Image` (but they are redundant with `onPlaybackStatusUpdate`).

-- `callback`
+- `onPlaybackStatusUpdate`

   A function to be called regularly with the `PlaybackStatus` of the video.
-See the [AV documentation](av.html) for further information on the callback, and the interval at which it is called.
+You will likely be using this a lot.
+See the [AV documentation](av.html) for further information on `onPlaybackStatusUpdate`, and the interval at which it is called.

 - `onReadyForDisplay`